haskell-streaming/streaming/README.md

     stream<Enter>
     stream

-Here's a little \_connect and resume/, as the streaming-io experts call it:
+Here's a little *connect and resume*, as the streaming-io experts call it:

     ghci> rest <- S.print $ S.splitAt 3 $ S.each [1..10]
     1